Pink eye: Symptoms, treatment, and what to do next

 Additionally, people who use extended-wear contact lenses have an increased risk for pink eye as the bacteria can live and grow on these lenses.

-What you should do if you have pink eye will depend on your symptoms.
+Overall, what to do for pink eye will depend on your symptoms.
 For example, you should need to seek medical care for any of the following:

 • You think your infant has pink eye, as the infection could harm the baby’s vision.